magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 **Keys**

 Define the key that contains the polygon coordinates.
-By default, ThingsBoard uses "perimeter" as the polygon key.
+By default, IoT Hub uses "perimeter" as the polygon key.
 If your entity uses a different key name, make sure to update it here.

 Additional data keys can be used for labels, tooltips, or to display extra information directly on the map.